bank-vaults/vault-secrets-webhook/deploy/charts/vault-secrets-webhook/README.md

 vault.security.banzaicloud.io/vault-skip-verify: "true" # Container is missing Trusted Mozilla roots too.
 ```

 Be mindful how you reference Vault secrets itself.
-For KV v2 secrets, you will need to add the /data/ to the path of the secret.
+For KV v2 secrets, you will need to add the `/data/` to the path of the secret.

 ```
-PS C:\> vault kv get kv/rax/test
+$ vault kv get kv/rax/test
 ====== Metadata ======
 Key              Value
 ---              -----